thereisnotime/MobileQAHelper/README.md

 Windows Server 2016
 ```

+### Notes ###
+Most of the functions depend on finding a window by its caption (device model + device serial number).
+If you change the session window title hell will rain down upon you.

 ### Todo ###
 Add ability to send keystrokes to SDL handles (for shortcut buttons).
 Move logging to separate thread.